Leadership

 A man is holding a presentation in front of several people during an office meeting.

-A transformational leader imparts an inspiring vision of the future
+A transformative leader imparts an inspiring vision of the future

 Definition